 At the end of a workday, on July 1st, I was asked by my former-employers at Private Internet Access for a newspaper ad.
 A 36-hour turnaround on probably the most widely visible design I’d yet create.
 I was given a quote and a premise for a full-page black and white ad in, of all things, The New York Times, to contest a bill appearing in congress that threatened encryption and digital privacy.

-What ensued was the high-pressure design and writing process.
-I was given less than 36 hours to conceptualize, write copy, illustrate for, and design an ad.
+What ensued was a high-pressure design and writing process.
+I was given less than 36 hours to conceptualize, write copy, illustrate, and design an ad.
 While successfully meeting my deadline, all formatting requirements, and fulfill a personal aspiration.
-The ad was completed on time and highly regarded by digital rights enthusiasts and advocates.
+The ad was completed on time and was highly regarded by digital rights enthusiasts and advocates.